bphall/life_expectancy_modeling/README.md

 Our aim was to determine the most important features for anticipating a country's life expectancy.
 Many features are economic in nature, and determining the most predictive ones may inform more effective resource allocation to increase life expectancy.

 ## Data Collection <a name='data'></a>
 Our data was collected via Kaggle from the World Health Organization's [Life Expectancy](https://www.kaggle.com/kumarajarshi/life-expectancy-who) dataset under its Global Health Observatory (GHO).
+Important features among 22 initial indepedent variables include:
 - schooling
 - adult mortality rate
 - bmi